Great Chinese Famine: Agricultural techniques

-Along with collectivization, the central government decreed several changes in agricultural techniques that would be based on the ideas of later-discredited Russian agronomist Trofim Lysenko.
+Along with collectivization, the central government decreed several changes in agricultural techniques that would be based on the ideas of later-discredited Soviet agronomist Trofim Lysenko.
 One of these ideas was close planting, whereby the density of seedlings was at first tripled and then doubled again.
 The theory was that plants of the same species would not compete with each other.
 In natural cycles they did fully compete, which actually stunted growth and resulted in lower yields.

 Another policy known as "deep plowing" was based on the ideas of Lysenko's colleague Terentiy Maltsev, who encouraged peasants across China to eschew normal plowing depths of 15–20 centimeters and instead plow deeply into the soil (1 to 2 Chinese feet or 33 to 66 cm).
 The deep plowing theory stated that the most fertile soil was deep in the earth, and plowing unusually deeply would allow extra-strong root growth.
 While deep plowing can increase yields in some contexts, the policy is generally considered to have hindered yields in China.